NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 running the server as `root`.

-In this guide the user as which the ts3 server will run is named `ts3user` and will have its home directory located at `/home/ts3user/`.
+In this guide the user, under which the ts3 server will run, is named `ts3user` and will have its home directory located at `/home/ts3user/`.
 So we first create the home directory: